OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 //  - each class becomes an object when you instantiate it
 //    - can call functions from the object, etc
 //    - if we had two shift registers, we could have two objects to run the two different ones
+//  - talk about how class functions can use other class functions